scaramangagency/craft-litespeedcache/README.md

 > :warning: :warning: :warning:
 >
-> This plugin is no longer being actively maintained, and it's broken in Craft 3.5 because of changes to how template caching works.
+> Per-URL cache busting broken in Craft 3.5 because of changes to how template caching works.
+To use this plugin on this version you will need to clear the entire cache every time.

 # CraftCMS LSCache Purge for Craft CMS 3.x